France holds defiant rallies after murder of teacher | DW | 18.10.2020

 "It is absolutely important to show our mobilization and our solidarity, our national cohesion," Education Minister Jean-Michel Blanquer told France 2 television, calling on "everyone [to] support the teachers."

-The gatherings come as French authorities say they have detained an 11th person following the atrocity, including four family members of the attacker, who had been granted a 10-year residency in France as a refugee in March.
+The solidarity rallies came as French authorities say they have detained an 11th person following the atrocity, including four family members of the attacker, who had been granted a 10-year residency in France as a refugee in March.

 The Paris prosecutor said a text claiming responsibility and a photograph of the victim were found on the suspect's phone.